araskavakli/lovelocal/README.md

 ## Acknowledgements
 * Thanks to Eray Damar from fünf Digital Design Studio, Porto for page design & layout.
-* Store data is acquired from Google Maps.
+* Business data is acquired from Google Maps.
-* [Unsplash](https://unsplash.com/) was used for store cover images.
+* [Unsplash](https://unsplash.com/) is used for store cover images.